Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Antigone District Montpellier

 There is all the youthful energy that comes with one of France’s top university cities.
-Magnificent Montpellier is the 7th-largest city in France and the fastest-growing city in the country over the past 25 years.
+Magnificent Montpellier is the 7th-largest city in France and has grown rapidly over the past 25 years.

 Wandering the streets of Montpellier

-Montpellier’s spirit seems to be a youthful mix and lively buzz of a student city, combined with a laid-back breezy beach lifestyle created by its close proximity to the Mediterranean Sea.
+Montpellier’s spirit seems to be a youthful mix and lively buzz of a student city, combined with a laid-back, breezy beach lifestyle created by its proximity to the Mediterranean Sea.
 We found vineyards, ancient Abbayes, and a chateau to explore.
 As well as one of the most extensive art galleries we have ever been in.
-We enjoyed fabulous food, the trams were easy to use, and you can cycle to the beaches.
+We enjoyed fabulous food, the trams were easy to use, and you could cycle to the beaches.

 Montpellier embraces any excuse for a festival.
-The What’s On in Montpellier guide is brimming with ideas to enjoy each week’s music, dance, theater, shows, and events for everyone, and for all tastes!
-Whilst we were there we saw endless musicians wandering around carrying large instruments heading off to perform in a Brass Band festival.
+The What’s On in Montpellier guide is brimming with ideas for enjoying each week’s music, dance, theatre, shows, and events for everyone and for all tastes!
+While we were there, we saw endless musicians wandering around carrying large instruments, heading off to perform in a Brass Band festival.

 Montpellier Tourism brochures